Radha19-sriram/AIQOD-ASSIGNMENT-TASK/README.md

 The project aims to build a text classification model that can accurately predict the categories of text data based on its content.

 **Project Structure**
+`train.csv`: Training data file.
+`trainLabels.csv`: Training labels file.
+`test.csv`: Test data file.
+`submission.csv`: Final output file containing the model predictions on the test data.
-train.csv: Training data file. trainLabels.csv: Training labels file. test.csv: Test data file. submission.csv: Final submission file. script.py: Main script containing the code for data preprocessing, model building, and prediction.
+`script.py`: Main script containing the code for data preprocessing, model building, and prediction.
 README.md: Documentation file.

 **Data Cleaning and Preprocessing**